jbahde/cpbak/README.md

 Simple script for systems running a linux operating system which creates a backup of a sprecified file.

 usage:
 cpbak [filename]

-the first execution of the day results in [filename].yyyy-MM-dd testfile.2024-04-12
+the first execution of the day results in:
+[filename].yyyy-MM-dd

+example:
+testfile.2024-04-12

-additional exucutions at the same date would add a number at the end [filename].yyyy-MM-dd.XX testfile.2024-04-12.01
+additional exucutions at the same date would add a number at the end:
+[filename].yyyy-MM-dd.XX

+example:
+testfile.2024-04-12.01